Albums: a short history of the application

 • SQL/Windows, a client-server builder for making apps that had client screens that communicated with a database server (not sure if I actually completed designing this, but I was using it for other stuff and so naturally I had to build this with it too)

-• Microsoft Access with occasional use of VBA, a continuation of the client server idea although the server was in fact incorporated in the application - this one I actually finished and from it I picked up (combined with what I already knew from my work) the basics of constructing a relational database and using SQL to manipulate it; and designing simple screens based on the structure of the data as well as dialogs to connect the screens.
+• Microsoft Access with occasional use of VBA [1], a continuation of the client server idea although the server was in fact incorporated in the application - this one I actually finished and from it I picked up (combined with what I already knew from my work) the basics of constructing a relational database and using SQL to manipulate it; and designing simple screens based on the structure of the data as well as dialogs to connect the screens.

 Back when I used WinAmp for playing CDs it had a plugin for communicating with a CD information database on the web and I built a little tool for reading the downloaded data and using it to update the Albums database.
 Later I reused its layout to build a similar tool.
+The synchronize portion was inpiration for Albumsmatcher.